stevencheung03/Neural-Network/README.md

 I plan to extend this into RNN, CNN, and potentially GNN, which will be put into a different repository.

-Upon completion, I plan to turn this into a template repository (maybe).
+Upon completion, I plan to turn this into a template repository (maybe) and into a python module.